SL-Pirate/dart_odbc/README.md

 In windows this is a `.dll` file that is there in the installation folder of the ODBC driver.
 In linux this has an extension of `.so`.
 In macos this should have an extension of `.dylib`.

+### version

+The ODBC version can be specified using the `version` parameter.
+Definitions for these values can be found in the `LibODBC` class.
+Please note that some drivers may not work properly with some drivers.

 - Connect to the database by providing the DSN (Data Source Name) configured in the ODBC Driver Manager